 Curtain Bluff owners Howard and Chelle Hulford quickly got involved, equipping the players with gear and driving the teams to tournaments around the island.
 Chelle, a former teacher, started giving impromptu afternoon lessons in the shade of Curtain Bluff’s giant tamarind tree.
 Within a few short months, the program’s benefits had expanded to include job offers, training and continuing education.

 “From the beginning, the Old Road Fund was about more than tennis,” Bob recalls.
 “Those kids that showed a good work ethic, discipline and high grades were given every opportunity.”

 It worked.
 Encouraged, nurtured and financially supported, those original 12 boys thrived.
-Two became USTA-accredited tennis pros at Curtain Bluff (Rennie George recently retired after 40 years and Nigel Anthony is still coaching).
+Two became USTA-accredited tennis pros at Curtain Bluff (Rennie George recently retired after 40 years and Nigel Anthony who moved on in 2020).
 One went on to become a senator in the Antiguan parliament.
 Another became Antigua’s Minister of Tourism.
 And the rest, as they say, is history.

 Since those early days, ORF has helped thousands of Antiguans and Barbudans obtain medical care, improve their communities and realize their potential through further education and opportunities at home and abroad.